DPHPC-SDDMM/sddmm/README.md

    * **description** outlines the benchmark.
    * **runtime** indicates the runtime of this particular data point, meaning how long in *seconds* it took to run all algorithms in the benchmark with this particular data for x amount of times (wher x == length(one of the arrays with the numbers below))
    * **n_warmup_iterations** indicates how many times the data point was run without recording the data
-   * **sequence_numner** indicates the place this data file has inside the entire benchmark run with multiple data points.
+   * **sequence_number** indicates the place this data file has inside the entire benchmark run with multiple data points.
 In this case, this is the first results file.
  * The **[DATA]** section contains all the time measurements
    * each measurement consists of an L and a D part where the L contains the name of the algorithm and D the the time measurements for all the test runs
    * In this case, there were three algorithms 'Baseline', 'cuSPARSE' and 'sm_l2' and all of them were run 30 times with the same input data

-11. Copy all the results files (all desired .txt files from all data subfolders) into ./results/analysis/[some_expressive_folder_name]. ./results/analysis contains two Python scripts data.py and plots.py.
-Open plots.py and at the bottom call the plot(..) function with the correct path to your result files.
+11. Copy all the results files (all desired .txt files from all data subfolders) into ./results/analysis/[some_expressive_folder_name]. ./results/analysis contains three Python scripts `data.py`, `plots.py` and `my_plots.py`.
+Open `plots.py` and at the bottom call the `plot(..)` function with the correct path to your result files.
 The following evaluation plots will be generated.

    Plot 1                                       |  Plot 2
    :-------------------------------------------:|:---------------------------------------------:|